felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 2.7.0-rc.2 =

-(2019/08/25) Moved schema shortcode processing to the new 'wpsso_json_single_graph_data' filter hook in WPSSO Core v6.1.0.
+(2019/08/25) Moved schema shortcode processing to the new 'wpsso_json_data_graph_element' filter hook in WPSSO Core v6.1.0.

 = 2.6.2 =